 There’s a lot to be excited about in this trailer for Fantastic Beasts: The Crimes of Grindelwald.
 Dumbledore’s dapper hat, for one thing.
 Before we break it down, watch the trailer now:

-So there we are – our first trailer for the second film in the Fantastic Beasts series: Newt Scamander heads to Paris, Grindelwald is on the rise and we get to go back to Hogwarts School of Witchcraft and Wizardry.
+So there we are – our first trailer for the second film in the Fantastic Beasts series: Newt heads to Paris, Grindelwald is on the rise and we get to go back to Hogwarts.

 We’ve broken down the trailer to have a closer examination of some of those blink-and-you’ll-miss-it-unless-you-have-a-Time-Turner moments.
 What did you miss?
 What did you spot?
 And what does it all mean?
 Let’s take a look.